csci-182/fall2022/pages/html_reference/linking.md

 >
 > * [Absolute versus relative paths](http://www.coffeecup.com/help/articles/absolute-vs-relative-pathslinks/)

+Linking is probably the most important feature of the worldwide web, and allows documents, media, fonts, text files, etc. to be connected together -- no matter what computer they are on!
+There are several different ways of linking to resources:

 ## 1. Navigating Relative File Paths
 Given the image below, the following relative paths are from the perspective of the index.html file.